jessegoodier/e10s/README.md

 ## Security Considerations

-This will expose every ingress in your cluster.
+This will list every ingress in your cluster.
 Please consider the security implications of this.

 See the [oauth2 readme](auth/oauth2-proxy/README.md) as an example of how to secure this.